DJankauskas/avalanche/docs/src/events.md

 So far, we've only used the `on_click` event, but there are both many more events and more functionality available.

-In addition, many events are component-specific, like `on_input` and `on_blur` on some form elements. many of these are available, but some have not been implemented yet.
+In addition, many events are component-specific, like `on_input` and `on_blur` on some form elements.
+Many of these are available, but some have not been implemented yet.
 If you're missing one, please [file an issue!](https://github.com/DJankauskas/avalanche/issues/new)

 ## Events